mohammadelnayef/2020-crud-calendar-project/README.md

 # 2020-crud-calendar-project
-This project got me hired at heimdal back in december 2020.
-It's a vanilla php + jQuery CRUD of events on a interactive calendar.
+This project got me hired at Heimdal back in december 2020.
+It's a vanilla php + jQuery CRUD of events on an interactive calendar.